tox-dev/tox/doc/index.rst

 * uses pip_ and setuptools_ by default.
 Support for configuring the installer command through :confval:`install_command=ARGV`.

-* **cross-Python compatible**: CPython-2.6, 2.7, 3.2 and higher,
-  Jython and pypy_.
+* **cross-Python compatible**: CPython-2.6, 2.7, 3.2 and higher, Jython and pypy_.

 * **cross-platform**: Windows and Unix style environments

-* **integrates with continuous integration servers** like Jenkins_ (formerly known as Hudson) and helps you to avoid boilerplatish and platform-specific build-step hacks.
+* **integrates with continuous integration servers** like Jenkins_ and helps you to avoid boilerplatish and platform-specific build-step hacks.

 * **full interoperability with devpi**: is integrated with and is used for testing in the devpi_ system, a versatile pypi index server and release managing tool.

 * **driven by a simple ini-style config file**